 3. The TestService class contains the call to an external free REST API that returns a fake JSON response.

 The @HystrixCommand annotation is added to readProductDetails() method.
 Now Hystrix will watch for the failing calls to that method.
 If the failure reaches a threshold value, the testFallBack() method will be invoked.
 The readProductDetails() method will call the third party API and return the response.

 4. Now add server.port=8080 in our application.properties file so that the application will be up in the port 8080.

 5. To test this invoke http://localhost:8080/test-hystrix in your browser.
 This will produce a fake JSON as follows.

-In order to monitor the service health, we can use the Hystrix dashboard.
+To monitor the service health, we can use the Hystrix dashboard.
 This is a UI dashboard that gives some important metrics of service health.
 To enable this, we need to add spring-cloud-starter-hystrix-dashboard and spring-boot-starter-actuator dependencies in our pom.xml.
-The @EnableHystrixDashboard needs to be added in our HystrixApplication class.
+The @EnableHystrixDashboard needs to be added to our HystrixApplication class.
 Once the application is started hit on the http://localhost:8080/hystrix to view the dashboard in a browser.

-In this tutorial we have seen what a Microservice is and how a circuit breaker pattern is of great help to improve the resiliency of our Java application development.
+In this tutorial, Java application development expert team explain what a Microservice is and how a circuit breaker pattern is of great help to improve the resiliency of applications development.
 Netflix Hystrix is a library that can be configured as a circuit breaker in the microservice.
 The efficient use of Hystrix will ensure a smooth customer experience.
 Hystrix also provides options to monitor the health of our services.
-Thereby tools like Hystrix are a must have for any well engineered microservice application.
+Thereby tools like Hystrix are a must-have for any well-engineered microservice application.